rightjs/rightjs-docs/docs/en/comparison.md

 ## RightJS vs. jQuery

-Both are quite small, modular and rely on plugins and extensions.
-Both have quite a lot of short and handy methods.
-And both help you write compact code.
+Both are modular and rely on plugins and extensions, both have quite a lot of short and handy methods and both help you write compact code.

 The main difference is that jQuery is more oriented towards procedural and functional approaches.
 RightJS on the other hand provides basic functional and